molecularwebxr/molecularweb/README.md

 MoleculARweb is a website for chemistry and structural biology education through commodity, web-based augmented reality that you can use in your webcam-enabled computer, smartphone or tablet, just on your web browser.

-This project is manintained by [Fabio Cortés](https://www.fjcr.pro/) and [Luciano Abriata](http://labriataphd.altervista.org/) from the [Laboratory of Biomolecular Modeling](https://www.epfl.ch/labs/lbm/) at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/) in Switzerland.
+This project is maintained by [Fabio Cortés](https://www.fjcr.pro/) and [Luciano Abriata](http://labriataphd.altervista.org/) from the [Laboratory of Biomolecular Modeling](https://www.epfl.ch/labs/lbm/) at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/) in Switzerland.
 It was done with help from several collaborators from the group as well as researchers and educators from other institutions.
 The project is funded by Spark grant CRSK-1_190376 from the [Swiss National Science Foundation](https://www.snf.ch/).

 ## Try now!